Policies Unlawful Sexual Misconduct Policies and Procedures

 • All relevant and material statements and documents submitted by the complainant and respondent.

-Within seven days of the Hearing Panel’s review of documentary information, the Title IX deputy will notify the complainant and the respondent of the time and date of its first witness meeting.
-Generally, the complainant and respondent will receive seventy-two (72) hours advance notice of the scheduled meeting time for their respective meetings with the Hearing Panel.
-While participation in the Hearing Panel process is voluntary, Westmont community members are expected to participate in the Hearing Panel process upon request.
-Should a party or witness choose not to submit to cross-examination at the hearing, either because they do not attend the meeting, or they attend but refuse to participate in the questioning, then the adjudicator(s) may not rely on any prior statement made by that party or witness (including those contained in the investigation report or made at the hearing) in the ultimate determination of responsibility.
-The college is committed to prompt resolution of all Hearing Panel meetings.
-However, the Title IX deputy in his or her sole discretion may extend or modify the above-referenced timeframes.
+The decision maker will notify the complainant and the respondent of the time and date of the decision-making meetings.
+Generally, the complainant and respondent will receive seventy-two (72) hours advance notice of the scheduled meeting time for their respective meetings.
+While participation in the grievance process is voluntary, Westmont community members are expected to participate upon request.
+The college is committed to prompt resolution of grievance procedures.
+However, the decision maker(s) in his or her sole discretion may extend or modify the above-referenced timeframes.

-The college will create an audio or audiovisual recording or transcript of any live hearing held and make it available to the parties for inspection and review.
+The college will create an audio or audiovisual recording or transcript of decision-making meetings and make it available to the parties for inspection and review.

-Each of these will meet individually with the Hearing Panel when called by the panel.
-Prior to the Hearing Panel deliberations, the Chair will give members of the panel the opportunity to ask follow up questions of the complainant, the respondent and any witnesses previously met.
-The Chair will also give the complainant and respondent the opportunity to request follow-up questions of any previous witness (including the other party).
-Therefore, all participants should remain available for recall prior to the Hearing Panel’s deliberations.
+Each of these will meet individually with the decision maker(s) when called upon.
+The decision makers will have the opportunity to ask follow up questions of the complainant, the respondent and any witnesses previously met.
+The decision maker(s) will also give the complainant and respondent the opportunity to request follow-up questions of any previous witness (including the other party).
+Therefore, all participants should remain available for recall prior to final decision making.
+Credibility determinations will not be based on a person’s status as a complainant, respondent or witness.
+When credibility is both in dispute and relevant to evaluating one or more allegations of sex-based harassment, the decision maker(s) may ask questions of parties and witnesses to adequately assess a party’s or witness’s credibility.

 Deliberation

-1. It is more likely than not that the alleged violation occurred, and the respondent is responsible; the Hearing Panel will impose sanctions, as appropriate; or
+1. It is more likely than not that the alleged violation occurred, and the respondent is responsible; the decision maker(s) will impose sanctions, as appropriate; or

 3. There is not sufficient information available to make a determination.

-Note: In the event of a finding of (2) or (3) is reached by the Hearing Panel, the finding is not necessarily based on the accuracy of the charges but rather on the strength of the information available.
+Note: In the event of a finding of (2) or (3) is reached by the decision maker(s), the finding is not necessarily based on the accuracy of the charges but rather on the strength of the information available.

 Outcome

-The chair of the Hearing Panel will communicate the outcome of the Hearing Panel to the respondent and the complainant in writing generally within seven (7) business days.
-Unavoidable delays in providing notice of the result may include absence of the parties, concurrent law enforcement activity or the need for language assistance or accommodations of disability, and shall not constitute an appealable procedural error.
+The decision maker(s) will communicate the outcome of the grievance procedures to the respondent and the complainant in writing generally within seven (7) business days.
+Unavoidable delays in providing notice of the result may include absence of the parties, concurrent law enforcement activity or the need for language assistance or accommodations of disability and shall not constitute an appealable procedural error.
 Results will be delivered simultaneously to all parties and include:

 • the name of the complainant and respondent;

-• the allegations potentially constituting unlawful sexual discrimination, sexual harassment, sexual assault, stalking, dating or domestic violence;
+• the allegations potentially constituting unlawful sex discrimination, sex-based harassment, sexual assault, stalking, dating or domestic violence;

 • the procedural steps taken since the complaint;